panaverse/learn-generative-ai/08_everything_Is_an_api/09_formats/markdown/readme.md

 # Using Markdown in LLM Apps

-Markdown is become the **dominant** format in LLM apps recently, for example when you use the copy button in Bard or ChatGPT it gives you text is markdown due to its advantages:
+Markdown is become the **dominant** format in LLM apps recently, for example when you use the copy button in Bard or ChatGPT it gives you text in markdown due to its advantages:

 **Advantages of Markdown for LLM Apps:**